yadzee/Gold-Miner-2D-Mobile/README.md

 # P.S.
-The project was used mainly for my training, but now you can use it as well.
+At the moment, there are only 6 levels, and I don't plan to expand.
+The main reason is that the project was used mainly for my training, but now you can use it as well.

-Have Fun!
+In any case, I will be happy to see your feedback in the comments.
+Have fun!